sdmalek44/little-shop-redux/README.md

 ### Iteration 1

-Create full CRUD functionality for a merchant with the following characteristics:
+Create full CRUD functionality for a Merchant with the following characteristics:

 * name - must be present